MPH, BA, BTheol, GradCertMgt, GradDipEd

 BA, BTheol, Dip.Min (Honours), MA (Research), JP

 Kim has found himself in the company of older people throughout his life.
 He loves to learn from seniors – and highly values the opportunity to be with them.
 Kim has worked for Eldercare (South Australia) since 2010 as a residential care chaplain and, more recently, as both a chaplain and a project manager – assisting with the development of a ten year strategic business plan for the organisation.
 Kim is also a serving chaplain with the RAAF and was a police chaplain for over ten years.
 He has worked as an electorate officer, co-manages a small hospitality business and worked in a number of innovative faith communities both in Victoria and South Australia.
 Kim has wide-ranging experience as a spiritual care supervisor, key-note speaker and conference presenter.
 His subject matter has ranged from peace activism, spiritual care of people living with dementia, spirituality and postmodernity and, the intersection of faith and politics in Australian history.
+Kim has extensive and diverse experience in project management and consultancy – in community, government, faith community and corporate contexts.
 He is also an amateur astronomer and is involved with the Planetarium at the University of South Australia.
 Kim is currently working on a PhD thesis through the department of Modern History, Politics and International Relations at Macquarie University.

 BHSC (Hons)/Bachelor of Pastoral Care (La Trobe University)